13thspringmorning/Photo-Gallery/README.md

-# Photo gallery made by using lightbox.js
+# Photo gallery made by using lightbox.js and jQuery

 https://13thspringmorning.github.io/Photo-Gallery/